apiato/apiato/docs/_docs/features/hash-id.md

 In parameters example: [GET] or [POST] `www.apiato.dev/items?id=abcdef`.

-in both cases you will need to inform your API about what's coming form the Request class.
+In both cases you will need to inform your API about what's coming from the Request class.

 Checkout the [Requests]({{ site.baseurl }}{% link _docs/components/requests.md %}) page.
 After setting the `$decode` and `$urlParameters` properties on your Request class, the ID will be automatically decoded for you, to apply validation rules on it or/and use it from your controller (`$request->id` will return the decoded ID).

 ## Configuration

-you can change the default length and characters used in the ID from the config file `app/Ship/Configs/hashids.php`.
+You can change the default length and characters used in the ID from the config file `app/Ship/Configs/hashids.php`.

 ## Testing